The Pr-Exilic Prophet Amos - עָמוֹס - lived in the Eighth Century BC and was a common herdsman and keeper of sycamore fig trees (7:1

+Amos 7:11 prophesied the Babylonian Captivity, but also predicted the Restoration of Israel in Chapter 9:11-12.
 The Book of Amos begins and ends with references to an earthquake (1.1 and 9:1-9), and a severe earthquake did occur circa 760 BC.
-Was this validation of the prophecy of Amos?

 The Apostle James, Bishop of Jerusalem, in the Acts of the Apostles 15:15-18 quotes Amos 9:11-12 at the Council of Jerusalem and interprets this passage in a Messianic sense.

 The following Scripture is from the Authorized King James Version of the Holy Bible, now in the public domain.
 King James I commissioned a group of Biblical scholars in 1604 to establish an authoritative translation of the Bible from the ancient languages and other translations at the time, and the work was completed in 1611.
 The original King James Bible included the Apocrypha but in a separate section.
 A literary masterpiece of the English language, the original King James Bible is still in use today!